Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 further measure to counter traffic analysis.

-At the time of writing there are no standardized or widely recognized techniques to preform such obfuscation or bulk pre-fetches.
+At the time of writing there are no standardized or widely recognized techniques to perform such obfuscation or bulk pre-fetches.

 Another technique that particularly small operators may consider is forwarding local traffic to a larger resolver (with a privacy policy that aligns with their